Engaging and Enlightening with Mission-Driven Content

 High-quality, mission-driven programming has been synonymous with Discovery since John Hendricks launched the company’s first network, Discovery Channel, in 1985 with a mission to satisfy curiosity and make a difference in people’s lives.
 Today, that mission remains the driving force behind the programming strategies across Discovery’s networks as they strive to provide viewers with the highest quality nonfiction content that not only entertains and engages, but also enlightens, educates and inspires positive action.

-In addition to our programming, Discovery is proud to use our networks’ air time to showcase public service announcements (PSAs) for important causes, such as philanthropic giving, support of minority populations, drunk driving prevention, environmental conservation, stroke awareness, autism awareness, childhood asthma, parental involvement, and other issues.
+In addition to our programming, Discovery is proud to use our networks’ air time to showcase public service announcements (PSAs) for important causes, such as philanthropic giving, support of minority populations, drunk driving prevention, environmental conservation, community activism, autism awareness, disaster relief, parental involvement, and other issues.

 Beyond this commitment, our networks also partner with a variety of civic and nonprofit organizations to further encourage the translation of on-screen messages into on-the-ground action.
-These organizations have included National Arbor Day Foundation, Nothing But Nets, Lustgarten Foundation, Environmental Protection Agency, American Red Cross, Partnership for a Drug Free America, Energy Star, Global Giving, Sierra Club, UNICEF, One Laptop Per Child, and Habitat for Humanity, among others.
+These organizations have included Oceana, ASPCA, Lustgarten Foundation, NNEDV, American Red Cross, Partnership for a Drug Free America, Energy Star, Global Giving, Sierra Club, UNICEF, National Wildlife Federation, and Habitat for Humanity, among others.

 Click on the logos below to learn more about how our networks leverage their unique missions and programming genres to make an impact with viewers: